lwlinux32/Onyx_Code/README.md

 ## Architecture

-Onyx Code utilizes a full-stack architecture with an Express.js backend providing secure file system proxies and AI model routing, and a React frontend optimized for a high-performance terminal experience.
+Onyx Code utilizes a React frontend optimized for a high-performance terminal experience.
 The Python component provides a standalone LiteLLM-powered engine for terminal enthusiasts.

-#Note!
+# Note!
 Onyx_Code doesnt need to e configured by the first opening because it uses Ollama qwen3-coding-next:cloud so, but if you wish to configurate it, run "onyx-code --conf"